Skip to content

 }

-You can inject the CapHeader parameter in the subscription method using the [FromCap] attribute and utilize its methods to add extra headers to the callback context or terminate the callback.
+You can inject the CapHeader parameter in the subscription method using the [FromCap] attribute and use its methods to add extra headers to the callback context or terminate the callback.

 Example: